abugler/NylonRNNSite/NylonRNN/index.md

+---
+layout: page
-# NylonRNN
+title: NylonRNN
-By Andreas Bugler
+---

 ### For COMP_SCI 397 Computational Creativity with Bryan Pardo at Northwestern University